ihinsdale/mean-local-auth/README.md

 mean-local-auth doesn't use a build tool like Grunt or Gulp.
 Hence there is no minification, CSS preprocessing, etc. Better to leave those choices up to the developer.

+mean-local-auth also doesn't distinguish between development/staging/production environments; that is again left to the developer.

 ##<a name="how-to-use"></a>How to use mean-local-auth to kickstart your project

-mean-local-auth uses Ansible to handle server configuration and deployment of code.

-To deploy mean-local-auth on a fresh server, follow this procedure:
+Of course, you can always extract any parts of the code that are useful to you.
+But mean-local-auth comes with Ansible playbooks which can deploy your very own version of the app, with just a little configuration.
+For very little work, you'll have:
+* an Angular app supporting local authentication,
+* backed by an Express 4 server
+* and a Mongo database,
+* using Redis for session support
+* and Nginx as a reverse-proxy serving static files and redirecting all connections over HTTPS.

+These Ansible playbooks are written to deploy the app to one server, but they can easily be adapted to create a scalable multi-tiered architecture.

+#### Deploying mean-local-auth for the first time:

+1. Fork the mean-local-auth repo so that you have your own copy.

 1. On your local development machine, create an RSA keypair for SSHing into the server where you'll deploy mean-local-auth. mean-local-auth assumes this keypair will be called `mean-local-auth` and will be located in `~/.ssh`.
-You can use the following command:

-        ssh-keygen -t rsa -f ~/.ssh/mean-local-auth -N ''
+You can use the following command: ssh-keygen -t rsa -f ~/.ssh/mean-local-auth -N ''

-2. Create your server running Ubuntu 14.04 x64 (e.g. using DigitalOcean or AWS EC2), specifying `mean-local-auth.pub` for use with SSH.
+1. Create a server with your favored cloud provider (e.g. DigitalOcean, AWS).
+It should run Ubuntu 14.04 x64.
+When creating your server, specify `mean-local-auth.pub` for use with SSH.

+1. From within `/sysadmin/dev`, configure `/groups_vars/all` for your situation:

+    * For `forked_repo_url`, specify the URL of your fork (created in step 1) of the mean-local-auth repo.

+    Note that if your fork is private, you will need to customize the `Clone your fork of the mean-local-auth repo` task in `/sysadmin/dev/roles/node/tasks/main.yml` with the authentication credentials necessary to clone your repo.
+    * Specify the IP of the server where the app will be deployed, in the `meanlocalauth_ip` variable.
+    * mean-local-auth assumes you'll be SSHing into your server from a VPN or at least a static IP.
+Specify the IP you'll be connecting to your server from, in the `vpn_ip` variable.
+This is the only IP address which will have SSH access to your server.
+    * In `new_ssh_port`, you can specify an alternate port to connect via SSH, if you don't like 22.
+If you do choose an alternate, make sure it's less than 1024.
+    * Provide an email address in `logwatch_email` and `fail2ban_email` where you'll receive monitoring emails from these services.
+    * Provide crypted passwords for the root and deploy users.
+In case you don't know how to hash a password, the comment above `root_password` and `deploy_password` contains instructions.

+1. Configure `/group_vars/mongoservers` for your situation:
+    * Choose a password for the master user of your Mongo database.
+    * Choose a password for app_db_user (the user which the app will connect to the database as).

-3. If you already have an SSL certificate and private key for your server, place them in `/sysadmin/dev/roles/nginx/files`.
+1. If you already have an SSL certificate and private key for your server, place them in `/sysadmin/dev/roles/nginx/files`.
 Update lines 55 and 56 of `/sysadmin/dev/roles/nginx/templates/nginx.conf.j2` with the filenames of your certificate and key.
-If you need to generate your own certificate and key, you may use:

-        cd sysadmin/dev/roles/nginx/files
-        sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout server.key -out server.crt
+If you need to generate your own certificate and key, you may use: cd sysadmin/dev/roles/nginx/files sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout server.key -out server.crt

     Update lines 55 and 56 with server.crt and server.key respectively.

-    Note that if you use a self-signed SSL certificate, you will need to ensure that you use
+    Note that if you use a self-signed SSL certificate, for the tests in ``/test/express/auth.js` to work you will need to ensure you have set process.env.NODE_TLS_REJECT_UNAUTHORIZED = '0';
+    at the beginning of `/test/express/auth.js`.

+1. Configure `/lib/config/config.json`:
+    * For `db.password`, enter the `app_db_user_password` you specified in `/sysadmin/dev/group_vars/mongoservers`.
+    * Choose secrets for `secrets.cookieParser` and `secrets.session`.
+    * For `publicDNS`, enter the domain name (e.g. example.com) or IP address of your server.
+    * In `testing.email` and `testing.email2`, enter different email address that can be used by the tests in `/test/express/auth.js` to test the creation of user accounts.
+    * In `AWSSES`, enter the access key id and secret access key associated with your AWS account.
+These credentials are used to send password reset emails via AWS's Simple Email Service.
+If you prefer to use a different provider for sending password reset emails, you would customize `forgot` within `/lib/routes/passwordReset.js`.

+5. From within `/sysadmin/dev`, run:
+        ansible-playbook -i development site.yml -vvvv
+    That's it!
+If the playbook finished without error, as it should have, your own version of mean-local-auth will be up and running!

+#### Upgrading your app code

+As you modify mean-local-auth, you'll want to update the code on your server.
+To do that, from within `/sysadmin/dev`, just run:

+    ansible-playbook -i development upgrade_app_code.yml -vvvv -e ansible_ssh_port=22

+`ansible_ssh_port` should be set to whatever you specified for `new_ssh_port` in `/sysadmin/dev/group_vars/all`.

 ##<a name="license"></a>License